 Educators

-RNs develop and deliver nursing education to all nursing providers, including registered nurses, nurse practitioners, and licensed practical nurses.
+RNs and NPs develop and deliver nursing education to all nursing providers, including registered nurses, nurse practitioners, and licensed practical nurses.
 They provide a solid foundation for nursing practice – guiding and mentoring future nurses and supporting continuing education of all nurses.

 Advocates